-Trim pots, on the other hand, are much simpler in construction as they are used rarely during system setup to fine-tune parameters.
-They are small in size so are convenient to mount on PCBs.
+On the other hand, Trim pots are much simpler in construction as they are used rarely during system setup to fine-tune parameters.
+They are small in size, so they are convenient to mount on PCBs.
 They aren’t normally accessible to the user – only when servicing.

 Potentiometers aren’t rated for high power applications.
 They stand before control circuits.
-With standard potentiometer, you cannot drive heavy loads (except rheostats).
-So you should keep in mind that there are limits.
-Depending on material these limits vary but are up to 0.5W.
+With a standard potentiometer, you cannot drive heavy loads (except rheostats).
+So it would help if you kept in mind that there are limits.
+Depending on the material, these limits vary but are up to 0.5W.
 If you have doubts – Ohms law will help.

-The last thing I want to touch about pots is resistive material.
-There are much material used, but most common is carbon which is cheap and good quality for most purposes.
+The last thing I want to touch on about pots as resistive material.
+Many materials are used, but the most common is carbon, which is cheap and of good quality for most purposes.
 It has a long life and moderate noise level when speaking of audio applications.
 Other materials are Cermet (ceramic and metal composite).
-They are better quality than carbon with a lower noise level and higher stability.
+They are of better quality than carbon, with a lower noise level and higher stability.
 They are commonly used in trim pots due to the limited number of operations.
 Other materials are based on conductive plastics that give great characteristics — mostly found in audiophile applications.
-And of course, let’s not forget wire wound potentiometers that generally are used in higher power applications.
-They are much lower precision with granular resistance steps due to wire windings.
+And of course, let’s not forget wire-wound potentiometers that generally are used in higher power applications.
+They are much lower precise with granular resistance steps due to wire windings.

 Let’s take a look at one multiturn resistor example found on Rapid electronics.
-As an example, we can pick 5-Turn Precision Potentiometer used for panel mount.
-It has been manufactured by Bourns.
-It has been developed for both – human machine (HMI) and machine to machine interface (MMI).
-The case can withstand heavy rotation load while maintaining parameters within specs.
-This type of potentiometer is built using wire wound technology and Hybritron (conductive plastic coated wire wound).
+As an example, we can pick a 5-Turn Precision Potentiometer used for panel mount.
+Bourns has manufactured it.
+It has been developed for both – human-machine (HMI) and machine to machine interface (MMI).
+The case can withstand a heavy rotation load while maintaining parameters within specs.
+This type of potentiometer is built using wire-wound technology and Hybritron (conductive plastic coated wire wound).
 Their tolerance is about 3% and linearity 0.25%.
 Life-cycle is rated 1 million shaft revolutions.
-With five turns you can get exact values of resistance.
+With five turns, you can get exact values of resistance.
 Say you have a 1k potentiometer.
-So in one turn resistance change is 200 Ohms.
-So for the one-degree angle you can step about 0.555 Ohms.
-If you mount servo mechanism to such potentiometer, you can get even better resolution.
+So in one turn, resistance change is 200 Ohms.
+So for the one-degree angle, you can step about 0.555 Ohms.
+If you mount the servo mechanism to such a potentiometer, you can get an even better resolution.

-As you can see multiturn potentiometers can be used for really finetune applications.
+As you can see, multiturn potentiometers can be used for really finetuning applications.
 The more turns it has, the more precise resistance can be set.
 Multiturn potentiometers are great for measuring angles, distances, and rotations.
 Other uses are tuning equipment of medical and industrial equipment.
-Also they are extensively used in scientific and measurement instruments.
+Also, they are extensively used in scientific and measurement instruments.